-- 6. In 1969, Turkey adopted the Attorneyship Law (hereinafter referred to as the "1969 Law").
-This law regulated the status of attorneys, accession to the legal profession, attorney's fees, legal aid, professional duties and discipline of attorneys, disbarment, etc. It also defined the powers and the structure of the professional associations of attorneys - provincial bar associations (hereinafter - the BAs)1 and the Union of Turkish Bar Associations. - 7.
-The Constitution of 1982 (as amended) does not contain provisions specifically describing the organisation of the legal profession.
-Bar associations and the Union of Turkish Bar Associations are briefly mentioned twice; in Article 146 and in the provisional Article 18, in the context of elections of the members of the Constitutional Court. - In addition, Article 135 of the Constitution defines the status of "public professional organisations and their higher bodies" as being "public corporate bodies established by law, with the objectives of meeting the common needs of the members of a given profession".
+- 6. In 1969, Turkey adopted the Attorneyship Law (hereinafter referred to as "the 1969 Law").
+This law regulated the status of attorneys, accession to the legal profession, attorney's fees, legal aid, professional duties and discipline of attorneys, disbarment, etc. It also defined the powers and the structure of the professional associations of attorneys provincial bar associations (hereinafter the BAs)1 and of the Union of Turkish Bar Associations. - 7.
+The Constitution of 1982 (as amended) does not contain provisions specifically describing the organisation of the legal profession BAs and the Union of Turkish Bar Associations are briefly mentioned twice: in Article 146 and in the provisional Article 18, in the context of elections of the members of the Constitutional Court. - 8.
+In addition, Article 135 of the Constitution defines the status of "public professional organisations and their higher bodies" as being "public corporate bodies established by law, with the objectives of meeting the common needs of the members of a given profession".
 Under Article 135, the organs of public professional organisations "shall be elected by secret ballot by their members in accordance with the procedure set forth in the law, and under judicial supervision."
 2

-1 The term used in this opinion - Bar Associations - is taken from the translation of the Attorneyship Law.
+1 The term "bar associations" used in this opinion is taken from the translation of the Attorneyship Law.
 In some jurisdictions similar bodies are called simply "the Bar".
-2 The full text of Article 135 reads as follows: